Katsura Tree Cercidiphyllum japonicum

 - Tree, fall foliage fragrant, apricot-yellow

-- Leaves opposite, heart-shaped
+- Leaves opposite or alternate, heart-shaped

 Insects, Diseases, and Other Plant Problems: No serious insects or disease problems.
-Drought and wind can stress this tree.
-It has poor leaf color in alkaline soils.
-It can be difficult to transplant.
+Drought and wind can stress this tree, causing the foliage to scorch.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.